queekao/interview-cathay-united-bank-frontend-nextjs/README.md

 │   │   └── MainLayout/          # Main layout wrapper for the app
 │   ├── pages/                   # Page components and API routes
 │   │   ├── api/                 # Server-side API routes and database queries
+│   │   ├── test/                # contain the answer of the .pdf test
 │   ├── providers/               # Context providers
 │   ├── styles/                  # Global styles and SCSS modules
 │   │   └── globals.module.scss  # SCSS overrides for MUI components